Wondering how to play UNO? You’re in the right place.

 UNO FAQs

-You are required to pick up 4 cards if you fail to say UNO
+You are required to pick up four cards if you fail to say UNO

 - Do you pick up a card every time in UNO?

-If you can play a card then you don’t need to pick a card up.
-If you can’t go, then you will have to pick up a card from the draw pile.
+You don’t need to pick a card up.
+If you can’t go, pick up a card from the draw pile.
 You may also be required to pick up cards if your opponent uses a Draw 2 or Draw 4 card on you.

-- Can you end on a wild card?
+- Can you finish on a wild card in UNO?

 Yes, you can end the game with an action card.
-With this, the next player must draw 2 or 4 cards depending on what’s played and this will add towards their points total.
+With this, the next player must draw 2 or 4 cards depending on what’s played and this will add to their point total.

 - Can you hold a wild card in UNO?